bilalisler/bilalisler/README.md

 ### Hi there 👋

+I am a Software Developer who lives in Istanbul (Turkey) and works at PATH Technology.
+I like talking about *Coding*, *Testing*, *Clean Code*, *Refactoring* and *DevOps*.

+I am interested with literature.

 <!--
 **shark03/shark03** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.